Join BirdNote tomorrow, November 30th!

 We're used to birds migrating north to south and south to north.
 But the Ancient Murrelet migrates east to west and back across the North Pacific.
-These plump seabirds nest in colonies in old-growth forests.
+These plump seabirds nest in colonies in old-growth forests, in burrows and rock crevices.
 But where do they go in winter?
 After breeding, many Ancient Murrelets migrate westward.
 Around November, they end up in the Yellow Sea or the Sea of Japan.
 Two months after that, they head back, reaching British Columbia in March, and the cycle begins anew.

 Today’s show brought to you by the Bobolink Foundation.

 [Calls of Ancient Murrelets Macaulay LNS 132011]

 Winter to summer, summer to winter, we're used to birds migrating north to south and south to north.
 But there’s one bird —as far as we know, only one — that migrates east to west and back across the North Pacific.
 It’s the Ancient Murrelet.

 [Calls of Ancient Murrelets LNS 132011]

 Ancient Murrelets are plump little black-and-gray seabirds.
 But they nest in colonies in old-growth forests, in burrows and rock crevices.
 Just days after the chicks hatch, the adults lead them to sea and feed them for the first time.
 Few other seabird chicks leave the nest so early.
 [Calls of Ancient Murrelets Macaulay LNS 132012]

 And where do these birds go in winter?